anthonyc44/0/README.md

 - if you don’t like a site, use it only until you get the bonus or minimum withdraw and then use the others
 - use and try all of the cash back/coupon sites to get all of the bonuses, maybe you can take turns using each one until you receive the bonuses, and then continue using whichever ones you liked the most

-### these are the websites where you can find good deals, coupons, and earn cash back and other stuff
+### these are the websites where you can find good deals, coupons, and earn cash back and other stuff, just click on the blue links and sign up
 ### [befrugal](https://www.befrugal.com/rs/FMLSMYG/)
 - get $10 when you earn $10 in cashback